evolvingpixie/shrimp-akkome-fe/docs/docs/user_guide/posting_reading_basic_functions.md

 ## Misskey markdown

-The akkoma version of pleroma-fe includes support for writing and rendering misskey markdown (MFM).
+Akkoma-FE includes support for writing and rendering misskey markdown (MFM).
 To write this you will need to select "MFM" from the content type dropdown (if supported), and then you can format text [in MFM](https://akkoma.dev/sfr/marked-mfm/src/branch/master/docs/syntax.md).